Are you looking for an exciting and challenging internship?

 Sultans Trail Interns

-Omar Mohamed, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, conducts his internship between March 11 and July 1, 2021.
+Omar Mohamed, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies.
+March 11 – July 1, 2021.

-During his internship, he will develop up a Marketing Plan for the Sultans Trail.
+During his internship, he has developped a Marketing Plan for the Sultans Trail.

 Read his Report

-Faith Naccwa, from Breda University of Applied Sciences, International Tourism Management, conducts her internship between February 15 and July 2, 20121.
+Faith Naccwa, from Breda University of Applied Sciences, International Tourism Management, February 15 – July 2, 2021.

-During her internship, she will work on the use of Social Media for the promotion of the Sultans Trail.
+During her internship, she has worked on the use of Social Media for the promotion of the Sultans Trail.